 The Council has a provision in place for continued funding of liabilities for former DCT (passenger transport) employees' pension.
 This provision relates to the Council's ongoing pension liability for former employees of the Council when it provided a public transport service.
 The payments are made to Derbyshire County Council Superannuation fund.
-The provision represents an estimate of the amounts which the Council will have to pay, but where the exact amount and the dates of payment are uncertain.

-2009/10 £000 Provision to enable continued funding of liabilities for former DCT (passenger transport) employees' pension 735 Total Provisions for Future Pension Payments 735
+2008/09 £000 Provision to enable continued funding of liabilities for former DCT (passenger transport) employees' pension 735 Total Provisions for Future Pension Payments 735